-Berk Schneider is a trombonist and teacher that serves as an advocate for the arts by cultivating creative performances that incorporate an interdisciplinary approach to technology and analysis of social meaning-making devices during the musicking process, promoting prescriptive methods that bring communities of musicians closer together.
-He investigates how listeners map sonic boundaries and performance contingencies over time and space, e.g., how memories impact and are influenced by supposed immutable/dynamic semiotics, flourishing improvisations, and ingrained auditory habits.
-This approach includes the creation of distinct and often interactive sonic environments in which tacit knowledge can be exchanged readily between participants — fueling practices that not only reflect the time honored traditions of western classical music, but today’s diverse international artistic community through examination of the impact of culture and experience on music cognition.
+Berk Schneider is a trombonist and educator living in Southern California.
+Described as a “valiant proponent” of newly composed music by San Diego Union Tribune, Berk’s curated performances focus on curious distances between musical material and emotion, lending towards resonant experiences that invite post-concert reflection.
+These experiences are accentuated via the use of electronics and nurtured by deeply collaborative engagements with gifted composers and performers.
+His research investigates how listeners map sonic boundaries and performance contingencies over time and space, e.g., how memories impact and are influenced by supposed immutable/dynamic semiotics, flourishing improvisations, and ingrained auditory habits.
+Berk's approach includes the creation of distinct and often interactive sonic environments in which tacit knowledge can be exchanged readily between participants — fueling practices that not only reflect the time honored traditions of western classical music, but today’s diverse international artistic community through examination of the impact of culture and experience on music cognition.

 As an avid contemporary musician Berk has commissioned and performed many new creative works.
 A grant awarded to him by the Hilda and Hershel Rich Family Endowment for Community Service funded the creation of "Procession," a trombone concerto by Seung-ah Oh, recipient of the Buma Toonzetters Prize and Guggenheim fellow.
-In addition, Berk has collaborated with rising star, Sang-Song on a new trombone concerto that will be performed with the La Jolla Symphony in late 2022.
+In addition, Berk collaborated with rising star Sang-Song, winner of the Harvard Fromm Music Foundation and Nee Commission.
+His new trombone concerto entitled "Frozen Grief" was premiered by The La Jolla Symphony & Chorus in December, 2022.

 Berk is a dedicated teacher and currently works as an Associate Instructor (AI) for the UC San Diego Department of Music.
 This position has given him the opportunity to teach many different courses, including hip hop, popular music, western music history, music in cognition, electronic music, and fundamental music theory.
 Prior to his position at UC San Diego, Berk worked as a freelance educator and music clinician in Houston Texas (2010-15) and Frankfurt Germany (2015-18).